heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints [DATABASE]`

-list all your Trusted VPC Endpoints
+list all your privatelink endpoints

 ```
 USAGE